 Regardless of how the lease ends, it needs to be clear that the solar company is going to be responsible for removing all the equipment that it puts in place on the leased premises.
 You don’t want them to leave and stick you with the cost of removing the equipment from the property.
 This could be very costly to you and the risk of this should be weighed against the financial incentives of the lease.

-Keep in mind, if the developer goes out of business, or has issues paying under the terms of the lease, the solar developer might not be in a good position to cover the costs that are associated with removing the equipment from the property.
+Keep in mind, if the lessee goes out of business, or has issues paying under the terms of the lease, the solar developer might not be in a good position to cover the costs that are associated with removing the equipment from the property.
 To protect you against this situation, you may want to negotiate a solar decommissioning bond up front that will protect against this risk and defray some or all of the costs should this occur.

 Do you need to worry about your liability to other landowners?

 In addition to protecting your rights as a landowner under the lease, you need to make sure you protect yourself with respect to liability that might arise from interference with neighboring properties.
 There are many issues that might arise.
 For example, there may be certain agreements between property owners with respect to tile drainage systems that benefit both properties.
 You need to make sure that the installation of the solar equipment does not risk damaging the drainage systems in place.
 The depth at which the solar developer can install equipment on your property is an important point of negotiation to help keep any systems on your property intact.
-You don’t want to be responsible for damage to the property of other landowners.
+The bottom line is that you don’t want to be responsible for damage to the property of other landowners.

 Are there any tax considerations?

 You need to be aware of how the transition from agricultural use to solar use might affect the property taxes on the land and discuss who will cover this cost.
 In Ohio, agricultural use property is not valued based on its highest and best use, but on its current agricultural use value (CAUV).
-When property ceases to be used for agricultural purposes, the county can recoup some of the prior tax savings, meaning the tax value will no longer be based on the often-lower agricultural use.
+When property ceases to be used for agricultural purposes, the county can recoup some of the prior tax savings, and the tax value will no longer be based on the often-lower agricultural use.
 You need to make sure that the solar company is responsible for this cost because it could be substantial.

 Who will be responsible for maintaining the property during the lease?